hugo-porto/theme/README.md

 - **Responsive Design**: The theme is fully responsive and works on all devices, including smartphones, tablets, and desktops.
-- **Dark Mode**: The theme includes a dark mode that can be toggled on or off by the user.
 - **Customizable**: The theme is highly customizable and allows you to configure various aspects of your website.
 - **Lightweight**: The theme is lightweight and optimized for performance, ensuring fast load times.
 - **SEO Friendly**: The theme is SEO friendly and includes meta tags and structured data to help search engines index